Is Now A Good Time To Refinance?

 - A higher credit score (usually 620 and above)

 - At least 20% equity in home in the case of a cash-out refinance

 - A lower debt-to-income ratio (usually 43% or lower)

 Again, the actual minimum requirements you face will vary based on lender and type of loan.
-For example, if you refinance with an FHA loan, it’s possible to get approved with a lower credit score.
+For example, if you refinance with a Federal Housing Administration (FHA) loan, it’s possible to get approved with a lower credit score.
 Rocket Mortgage® requires a 580 minimum score to qualify.
 In contrast, a conventional loan will require a higher score that meets the 620 minimum or above.

 In another example, you may have lower than 20% equity in your home and be able to refinance, though you will not be able to take out cash unless you have an excellent credit rating.
 Although, they may need to accept mortgage insurance or a higher interest rate in exchange.

 Is It Worth It To Refinance Your Mortgage Right Now?

 There are several pros and cons of refinancing you should be aware of no matter when you choose to do it.
 It’s not a simple decision.

 To start, there are some financial perks to refinancing.
-First, you have new conditions with a new loan, such as a shorter term.
-A shorter term means that you pay off your loan quicker, build up equity faster, and spend less in interest over time.
+First, you have new conditions with a new loan, such as a potentially shorter term.
+A shorter loan term means that you pay it off quicker, build up equity faster and spend less in interest over time.
 In combination with a lower interest rate, that can further lower the overall cost of your loan.

 Not only that, but you also have new opportunities with refinancing.
 For instance, you can take your adjustable-rate loan and refinance for a fixed-rate version instead.
 This gives you predictability in your repayment.
-Or, you can opt for a cash-out refinance and use the difference in cash to cover a significant cost like education.
+Another option is that you can opt for a cash-out refinance and use the difference in cash to cover a significant cost like education.